 - Stick to the timing guidance from their teacher and if they exceed this to write down the amount of time it took

 - Where possible find a quiet environment to complete their home learning

 - Take initiative for their own learning exploring and developing their understanding beyond the tasks set

 The amount of time spent on home learning will therefore vary across the academic year and will also increase in Key Stage 4 in preparation for GCSEs (2hrs+ per day).
 In the Sixth Form, the amount of work students will undertake independently outside class time will be considerable.
-Students need to take responsibility for this themselves (so Show My Homework and planner signing are no longer required).
+Students need to take responsibility for this themselves (so Show My Homework is not used in the sixth form since Google Classroom is used to share resources and assignments with students).
 A rough rule of thumb would be to do at least an hour’s revision, research or preparation independently for each hour of taught time, so a student taking 3 A-levels for 5 hours per week would need to do at least 15 hours of independent study.